electric-cloud-community/EC-DBI/README.md

 ## EC-DBI 2.0.2

--   Fixed issue with configurations being cached for Internet Explorer(R).
+-   Fixed issue with configurations being cached for Internet Explorer&reg;.

 ## EC-DBI 2.0.1

--
+- ElectricCommander was renamed to CloudBees.

 ## EC-DBI 2.0.0